graphql-dotnet/graphql-dotnet/docs2/site/docs/guides/known-issues.md

 Field<ListGraphType<EnumerationGraphType<Episodes>>>("appearsIn", "Which movie they appear in.");
 ```

-Here is a sample of an auto registering input graph:
+Here is a sample of an auto registering input graph type:

 ```csharp
 class Person